Is alcohol-free beer healthy?

 And hopefully the taste too!

-Here I my top 5 reasons why alcohol free beer is healthy.
+Here are my top 5 reasons why alcohol-free beer is healthy.

 5 – Antioxidant and Vitamins

 The good news is that beer per se is good in many ways, especially if you look at antioxidants and vitamins.
 This is true for alcohol-free beer or alcohol beer, for that matter.

 Beer is beer!
 Ok maybe not

 Of course, if you take out the alcohol and reduce the calories, could it be a win-win?
 But let’s not jump ahead of ourselves.

 It is claimed, and there is evidence to back this up, that beer per se includes :

 - Ingredients that fight cancer

 - It can help with the composition of our bones, so keeping them strong.

 - It can help with certain heart and arteries issues